-Foreign currency means any currency other than currency, which is legal tender in South Africa, but excludes the currencies of Lesotho, Namibia and Swaziland.
-Foreign currency is deemed to include any bill of exchange, letter of credit, money order, postal order, promissory note, Rand to or from a Non-resident Rand account, travellers cheque or any other instrument of foreign exchange.
+Foreign currency means any currency other than currency, which is legal tender in South Africa, but excludes the currencies of Lesotho, Namibia and eSwatini.
+Foreign currency is deemed to include any bill of exchange, letter of credit, money order, postal order, promissory note, travellers' cheque or any other instrument of foreign exchange.

-Foreign currency account means an account conducted by residents and non-residents in the nostro-administration of Authorised Dealers in terms of the provisions of the Authorised Dealer Manual or a specific authority granted by the Financial Surveillance Department.
+Foreign currency account means an account conducted by residents (natural persons and institutional investors only) and non-residents in the nostro-administration of Authorised Dealers in terms of the provisions of the Authorised Dealer Manual or a specific authority granted by the Financial Surveillance Department.